kubernetes/kubernetes/docs/kubectl.md

       --client-key="": Path to a client key file for TLS.
-      --cluster="": The name of the kubeconfig cluster to use --context="": The name of the kubeconfig context to use -f, --filename=[]: Filename, directory, or URL to file to use to update the resource.
-  -h, --help=false: help for update
+      --cluster="": The name of the kubeconfig cluster to use --context="": The name of the kubeconfig context to use -h, --help=false: help for update
       --insecure-skip-tls-verify=false: If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
       --kubeconfig="": Path to the kubeconfig file to use for CLI requests.